octobercms/docs/services-cache.md

 If your Redis server requires authentication, you may supply a password by adding a `password` configuration item to your Redis server configuration array.

+The `php artisan october:up` command will run `FLUSHDB` to delete all the keys.
+So, please set a specific database for that.

 <a name="cache-usage"></a>
 ## Cache usage